Maged325/SQL-Portfolio/Project_2/readme.md

 ## For the rest of code view the **SQL_Queries** file

-## For the answers of the questions section view the SQL_Questions file
+## For the answers of the questions section view the [SQL_queries.sql](https://github.com/Maged325/SQL-Portfolio/blob/main/Project_2/SQL_Questions.sql) file